Alfresco/alfresco-js-api/README.md

 ```

 #  Delete File or Folder
-> Delete File/Folder with the identifier nodeId, if the nodeId is a folder, then its children are also deleted
+> deleteNode(fileOrFolderId); Delete File/Folder with the identifier nodeId, if the nodeId is a folder, then its children are also deleted
 Deleted nodes move to the trash bin is still possible to recover it

 ```javascript